Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Lower Bounds on Savings

-We give some intuition for the lemma, which shows the interplay between the number of edges in $L_\theta$ and the probability that an edge is pruned.
-The number of edges in $L_\theta$ is largest when $\gamma$ is close to 1, and the lemma shows there is a small positive probability for each of those to be pruned by the prediction.
+\end{proof} We give some intuition for the lemma: The number of edges in $L_\theta$ is largest when $\gamma$ is close to 1, and the lemma shows there is a small positive probability for each of those to be pruned by the prediction.
 As $\gamma$ increases to $\frac{1}{\mdelta}$, the threshold $\theta$ approaches $\Dist$ and the size of $L_\theta$ decreases.
 So the number of relevant edges decreases, while the probability that each such edge is pruned increases.